sramada6/sneharamadas6/README.md

 We have merged the Sprint 2 final code to master, but to run, pull the code from [sprint-2](https://github.com/avashis9/ScrumPlay/tree/sprint-2) branch.

-We have merged the Sprint 3 final code to master, but to run, pull the code from [sprint-3](https://github.com/avashis9/ScrumPlay/tree/sprint-3) branch.
+We have merged the Sprint 3 final code to master branch.

 Create a schema before starting front end called ScrumPlay in mysql workbench.